nanolith/cpidgin/README.md

 C Pidgin
 ========

-C interpreter and proof system written in Idris.
+Interpreter and extraction to LLVM of a C-like language, written in Idris.